telerik/fiddler-everywhere-docs/introduction.md

 * For more information about the available subscription plans, go to the [Fiddler Everywhere purchase page](https://www.telerik.com/purchase/fiddler).
 * For more information on the available commercial and free support channels, refer to the article on the [available Fiddler Everywhere support options]({%slug support%}).
-* For comparison of the different features included in the plans, like [policy-driven installation](#installation-options), bulk licensing, and SSO login options refer to the [**Fiddler Everywhere Enterprise**](https://www.telerik.com/purchase/fiddler) license.
+* For a comparison of the different features included in the plans, like [policy-driven installation](#installation-options), bulk licensing, and SSO login options, refer to the [**Fiddler Everywhere Enterprise**](https://www.telerik.com/purchase/fiddler) license.

 ### Installation Options

 Activate the [**Fiddler Everywhere Pro**](https://www.telerik.com/purchase/fiddler) license for **standard installation** with the following options:
  - The executable installation file must be downloaded from the official Fiddler Everywhere download page at [https://www.telerik.com/download/fiddler-everywhere](https://www.telerik.com/download/fiddler-everywhere).
- - The installation can be executed only locally (on the machine that will run Fiddler Everywhere).
+ - The installation can be executed locally (on the machine running Fiddler Everywhere).

 Activate the [**Fiddler Everywhere Enterprise**](https://www.telerik.com/purchase/fiddler) license to enable the **policy-driven installation** with the following options:
 - The executable installation file can be distributed from your source (shared internal location, OS image, etc.).